PowerMizzou - Making the case for Mizzou-Oklahoma to be permanent rivals in 3-6 model

 In 1929, when the Tiger-Sooner Peace Pipe trophy was introduced Missouri won the first game with the trophy on the line, but still has an overall record of 15-58-4 since that first trophy game.

-Due to this historical context, the fan bases may not have the same bad blood that Missouri-Arkansas has due to the lack of competitive balance.
+Due to this historical context, the fan bases do have some bad blood between them but it’s different from the bad blood that Missouri-Arkansas have due to the lack of competitive balance.

+Part of rivalries being great is the ability for both fan bases to be able to travel to the game regardless of who the home team is.

+A sliver of northeast Oklahoma borders southwest Missouri, but it’s not a casual drive from Norman to Columbia and vice versa.

 It’s not undrivable, but it’s not a drive one would probably make on short notice, and it’s likely an overnight trip.